alchemistry/alchemlyb/docs/convergence.rst

 =======================================

 For a result to be valid, we need to ensure that longer simulation time would not result in different results.
-Various functions are provided in this module to estimate the convergence of the data and help user determine the simulation end point.
+Various functions will be provided in this module to estimate the convergence of the estimate and help user determine the simulation end point.

 Time Convergence